Skip to content

 Introduction

-EBB & Flow Coffee is an artisan coffee roaster based in Malaysia, specialising in small-batch speciality coffee for enthusiasts and casual drinkers.
-The brand needed an identity that balances premium sophistication with organic warmth, appealing to consumers who value craft and quality in their coffee experience.
+EBB & Flow Coffee is an artisan coffee roaster based in Malaysia, working with small-batch speciality coffee for enthusiasts and casual drinkers alike.
+The brand needed an identity that felt both premium and warm, speaking to people who value craft and quality in their coffee.

-Walk Production was appointed to develop a new consumer branding including logo design, complete label and packaging system, and supporting graphic design for their coffee collection.
-The programme covered all visual touchpoints from retail packaging to promotional materials.
+Walk Production was appointed to develop the consumer branding, covering logo design, a full label and packaging system, and supporting graphic design for the coffee collection.
+The work ran across visual touchpoints from retail packaging to promotional materials.

 Our Solutions